Women in the American Revolution: Nonimportation and nonconsumption

 Nonimportation and nonconsumption became major weapons in the arsenal of American opposition to British taxation policies.
 Women played a major role in this method of defiance by denouncing silks, satins, and other luxuries in favor of homespun clothing generally made in spinning and quilting bees, sending a strong message of colonial unity to the British government.
 In 1769, Christopher Gadsden made a direct appeal to colonial women, saying that "our political salvation, at this crisis, depends altogether upon the strictest economy, that the women could, with propriety, have the principal management thereof."
 (To the Planters, Mechanics, and Freeholders of the Province of South Carolina, No Ways Concerned in the Importation of British Manufactures, June 22, 1769.)

 As managers of the domestic economy, housewives used their purchasing power to support the Patriot cause.
 Women refused to purchase British-manufactured goods for use in their homes.
 The tea boycott, for example, was a relatively mild way for a woman to identify herself and her household as part of the Patriot war effort.
-While the Boston Tea Party of 1773 is the most widely recognized manifestation of this boycott, it is important to note that for years previous to that explosive action, Patriot women had been refusing to consume that very same British product as a political statement.
+While the Boston Tea Party of 1773 is the most widely recognized manifestation of this boycott, for years previous to that explosive action, Patriot women had been refusing to consume that very same British product as a political statement.
 The Edenton Tea Party represented one of the first coordinated and publicized political actions by women in the colonies.
 Fifty-one women in Edenton, North Carolina, led by Penelope Barker, signed an agreement officially agreeing to boycott tea and other British products and sent it to British newspapers.
 Similar boycotts extended to a variety of British goods, and women instead opted in favor of purchasing or making "American" goods.
 Even though these "non-consumption boycotts" depended on national policy (formulated by men), it was women who enacted them in the household spheres in which they reigned.

 During the Revolution, buying American products became a patriotic gesture.
 Also, frugality (a lauded feminine virtue before the years of the Revolution) likewise became a political statement as households were asked to contribute to the wartime efforts.